EwaRRPoland/Portfolio/README.md

   * Tools: DevTools

 ## Experience

+### Program Coordinator 1
+- of the project co-financed by the European Union in Katowice, Poland.
+- From September 2010 to July 2012

+During this period, I demonstrated great precision and attention to detail in coordinating the project.
+My strong analytical thinking skills were crucial in identifying and solving problems that arose during the project lifecycle.

+Working both individually and in a team, I effectively managed conflicts and made critical decisions that significantly contributed to the successful implementation of project tasks.
+My excellent communication skills allowed me to work effectively with stakeholders, ensuring that all project requirements were met on time and within budget.

+My empathetic approach has been instrumental in understanding and meeting the needs of team members and stakeholders.
+This, combined with my ability to listen effectively, has enabled me to create a harmonious work environment.

+I used my organizational and time management skills to ensure that all project activities were planned and executed effectively.
+My creative thinking skills played a key role in developing innovative solutions to design challenges.

+Additionally, my role was to coordinate programs co-financed by the European Union.
+It required a meticulous approach, meeting strict deadlines and navigating through extensive bureaucracy.
+My meticulous attention to detail and effective time management skills ensured compliance with all EU regulations and the successful implementation of the project.

+Overall, my experience as a project program coordinator equipped me with a comprehensive set of skills that I continue to use in my professional career.

 ### Teacher of physics mathematics and computer science
 - Various types of schools, including for adults